 3. It may reduce intoxication caused by excess alcohol consumption

 Apparently, Pueraria herb has two components that can benefit in alcoholism :

 • Pueraria flos- the flower based herb

 Alcohol is broken down to acetaldehyde in our body and accumulation of acetaldehyde creates the hangover feeling.
-Pueraria flos aids in the removal of acetaldehyde and benefits in hangovers while Pueraria lobata makes increase acetaldehyde levels and create an aversion to alcohol.
+Pueraria flos aids in the removal of acetaldehyde and benefits in hangovers while Pueraria lobata increases acetaldehyde levels and creates an aversion to alcohol.

 Researchers hypothesise that by increasing acetaldehyde levels, kudzu can increase the risk of developing acetaldehyde induced cancer.

 Interestingly research in animal models presents contrasting findings.

 Daidzin present in kudzu is proven to reduce blood alcohol levels and reduce the increased sleep duration caused by alcohol, as per an animal study.